openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/anomaly_detection.rst

 Read :doc:`../../../explanation/algorithms/anomaly/index` for more information about the Anomaly tasks.

 .. note::
     To learn more about managing the training process of the model including additional parameters and its modification, refer to :doc:`./detection`.

-  To learn how to deploy the trained model, refer to: :doc:`../deploy`.

-  To learn how to run the demo and visualize results, refer to: :doc:`../demo`.

 The process has been tested with the following configuration:

 - Ubuntu 20.04
 - NVIDIA GeForce RTX 3090
-- Intel(R) Core(TM) i9-10980XE
+- Intel(R) Core(TM) i9-11900
-- CUDA Toolkit 11.1
+- CUDA Toolkit 11.8

 *****************************